Skip to Content

 One thing that made a huge difference last year was the addition of a garden tote.
 I kind of feel like an old lady with my garden tote.
 But like most ‘grandma’ things it’s a lifesaver.

 I keep my gloves, twine, scissors, zip ties, tools, knitting needles etc. in there.
-I keep it by my door, grab it on my way out to the garden.
-Thanks to this tote, I’ve worn gloves more in 2017 than ever before in my life.
+I keep it by my door and grab it on my way out to the garden.
+Thanks to this tote, I’ve actually worn gloves more than ever before in my life.

 Garden Cart